geaz/emu-gameboy/README.md

 The top *instruction_set* class contains two maps including all the different opcodes.

+**WARNING:** The Pastraiser OpCode Table has a few bugs.
+0xE2 and 0xF2 are only one byte long!

 ![instruction_set](screens/gen-instruction-set.png)

 Furthermore the script creates frame classes for all opcode groups.